Yell0wGIRL/BattleshipsUE/α/Description.md

 # Battleships αlpha

+## Info
-This is the test Version of the full game might contain bugs!
+This is the test/αlpha Version of the full game & might contain bugs!

+## Bugs
 Report bugs on discord: https://discord.gg/QVPSqaA